GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 ## Add data to the map

-Let's add a data product to the map so that we can view the data.
+Let's add a dataset to the map so that we can view the data.
 Here's an example map of [DEA Surface Reflectance (Sentinel-2A MSI)](https://maps.dea.ga.gov.au/#share=s-bNYeackQuE5oILJe4O13j1HZjBQ)

 1. Open [DEA Maps](https://maps.dea.ga.gov.au/).
-1. Click **Explore map data** &gt; in the data catalogue, navigate through the folders to find the data product that you want to access.
+1. Click **Explore map data** &gt; in the data catalogue, navigate through the folders to find the dataset that you want to access.
 (E.g. click 'Baseline satellite data' &gt; 'DEA Surface Reflectance (Sentinel-2)' &gt; 'DEA Surface Reflectance (Sentinel-2A MSI)'.)
-1. Click the product's "**+**" icon to add it to the map (or click it's title then click **Add to the map**).
+1. Click the dataset's "**+**" icon to add it to the map (or click it's title then click **Add to the map**).
-1. The data product will be added to the left panel and you may now see data overlaid on the map.
+1. The dataset will be added to the left panel and you may now see data overlaid on the map.
 But **if you don't see any data or data doesn't cover a location** or , continue to the next section: **Filter by location**.

     ![Adding data](/_files/dea-maps/dea_maps_5.jpg)